leofofeo/insight-fellows/README.md

 ### ProductNames
 `ProductNames` is a helper class primarily meant to keep track of acceptable `Product` names.
-I made the decision early on to truncuate a product's name for readability throughout the parsing.
+I made the decision early on to truncate a product's name for readability throughout the parsing.
 After running the test file, I realized that `ProductNames` would only be useful if I knew the product names beforehand.
 I reasoned that a quick test of the data using R or a helper library to test the data beforehand would give me all of the fields I needed, but
 I decided to remove the use of this process for the sake of resilience.
 Requiring a known product name to exist in the list of accetable `ProductNames` coupled the parsing with `Product` too tightly, and wouldn't allow for the script to run with newly added products to the csv without also modifying the script.
 As such, `ProductNames` isn't really in use, but has been left in the program as a potential option for more rigorous acceptable data in the future.